Iran launches waves of missiles at Israel in response to attacks

 Iran’s Islamic Revolutionary Guard Corps (IRGC) said Iran “carried out its crushing and precise response against dozens of targets, military centres and airbases” in Israel at the command of Supreme Leader Khamenei.

-Three separate waves of attacks were launched at Israel on Friday night, Iranian state news agency IRNA said.
+Three separate waves of attacks and hundreds of missiles were launched at Israel on Friday night, Iranian state news agency IRNA said.

 At least one projectile impacted central Tel Aviv, said Al Jazeera’s Nour Odeh, reporting from Amman, Jordan.